 SGMA defines sustainable groundwater management as the management of groundwater supplies in a manner that can be maintained during the planning and implementation horizon without causing undesirable results.
 Groundwater use is prevalent throughout El Dorado County; the principles of sustainable groundwater management apply everywhere it is used.
-However, Tahoe Basin uses are drawn from recognized groundwater basins that are regulatorily governed by SGMA and West Slope uses from underlying fractured rock formation are vulnerable.
+In Tahoe Basin, groundwater use is drawn from groundwater basins regulated under SGMA.
+However, in West Slope, groundwater use is from fractured rock formation that could be vulnerable under climate changes and hydrological variability.
 The strategy needs to reflect the sustainability principles and regional unique conditions.

 RMS Actions West Slope Tahoe Basin Principal Implementing Agencies Agency's Role(s) 3a.
-Implement sustainable groundwater management in the SGMA-regulated groundwater basins consistent with the approved plan and best practices Х EDWA, STPUD, TCPUD L - Collaborate with STPUD to manage the Tahoe Valley South Subbasin and provide as-needed support as the GSA for the area outside of the STPUD service area.
+Implement sustainable groundwater management in the SGMA-regulated groundwater basins consistent with the approved plan and best practices х EDWA, STPUD, TCPUD L - Collaborate with STPUD to manage the Tahoe Valley South Subbasin and provide as-needed support as the GSA for the area outside of the STPUD service area.
 S - Support TCPUD in groundwater monitoring for the Tahoe Valley West Subbasin and provide as-needed support.
 S - Support communications, information sharing and advocacy efforts 3b.
 Engage in the development of statewide sustainable groundwater management policies, regulations, and legislation related to the preservation of El Dorado County interests Х Х County, EDWA, STPUD F - Coordinate consistent messages and engagement approach with STPUD and other groundwater users in El Dorado County S - Support communications, information sharing and advocacy efforts 3c.
-Enhance alignment in groundwater management, drought resilience, and well permitting practices Х X County, EDWA, STPUD, TCPUD F - Coordinate with County and STPUD to explore potential ordinances to enhance coordination with GSAs (i.e., STPUD and the Agency) F - Coordinate with County for well permitting process in the Tahoe Basin for consistency with the applicable management plan or settlement agreement and avoid impacts to existing groundwater users.
+Enhance alignment in groundwater management, drought resilience, and well permitting practices X X County, EDWA, STPUD, TCPUD F - Coordinate with County and STPUD to explore potential ordinances to enhance coordination with GSAs (i.e., STPUD and the Agency) F - Coordinate with County for well permitting process in the Tahoe Basin for consistency with the applicable management plan or settlement agreement and avoid impacts to existing groundwater users.
 F - Coordinate with County to explore potential ordinances to strengthen consistency with land use management and avoid increase in drought vulnerability in areas of fractured rock formation.
 S - Support communications, information sharing and advocacy efforts